Trump administration red tape tangles up visas for skilled foreigners, data shows

 The trend is likely to cheer supporters of Trump’s hardline stance on immigration.
 They say visas for skilled foreigners undercut American workers by replacing them with low-paid employees shipped in from abroad.
 But major tech companies, universities and hospitals contend the visas allow them to fill highly specialized jobs for which there are sometimes few qualified Americans.

 H-1B visas allow foreign workers, generally with bachelor's degrees or higher, to work for three years at a time, often in the technology, healthcare and education sectors.
-Microsoft (MSFT.O), Amazon (AMZN.O), Google (GOOGL.O), Apple (AAPL.O), Intel (INTC.O), Oracle (ORCL.N) and Facebook (FB.O) were heavy users of H-1B visas in 2016, according to USCIS data.
+Microsoft, Amazon, Google, Apple, Intel, Oracle and Facebook were heavy users of H-1B visas in 2016, according to USCIS data.
+(Graphic: tmsnrt.rs/2xQAwuh)

 The USCIS inquiries typically challenge the basis of the original petitions and assert that the employers do not qualify for the visas.
 Employers and their lawyers must then provide further evidence to prove their need and eligibility for the visas.